Cu7ious/holberton-system_engineering-devops/0x03-shell_variables_expansions/README.md

-13-print_float            // prints a number with two decimal places (from env var NUM) 14-decimal_to_hexadecimal // onverts a number from base 10 to base 16 (env var DECIMAL, +\n) 100-rot13                 // encodes and decodes text using the rot13 encryption
+13-print_float            // prints a number with two decimal places (from env var NUM) 14-decimal_to_hexadecimal // onverts a number from base 10 to base 16 (env var DECIMAL, +\n) 100-rot13                 // encodes and decodes text using the rot13 encryption 101-odd                   // every other line from the input, starting with the first line
 ```